lorjul/panoptic-scene-graph-generation/README.md

 # A Fair Ranking and New Model for Panoptic Scene Graph Generation

-This is the official implementation of our paper "A Fair Ranking and New Model for Panoptic Scene Graph Generation", accepted at ECCV 2024.
+This is the official implementation for these papers:

++ "A Fair Ranking and New Model for Panoptic Scene Graph Generation", accepted at ECCV 2024.
 For more information, please visit the [project page](https://lorjul.github.io/fair-psgg/).
++ "COPA-SG: Dense Scene Graphs with Parametric and Proto-Relations", accepted at SG2RL@ICCV 2025.
+For more information, please visit the [project page](https://lorjul.github.io/copasg).
+Additional code will be published soon.

 ## Setup